phalpern/WG21-halpern/vector-execution-models.md

  * _uniform_: The value of the expression is the same for all lanes.

 A variable declared outside of the vector loop is _uniform_ because there is only one copy for the entire loop.
-Loop induction variables are _linear_ because they are incremented by a fixed amount in the loop header.
+Loop induction variables that are incremented by a fixed amount in the loop header are _linear_.
 Otherwise, an expression is _varying_ unless an explicit attribute or other construct indicates otherwise.
-The distinction between varying and linear is purely pragmatic, having to do with performance (see below).
-Using data-flow analysis , the optimizer can sometimes determine that a variable is linear even if it lacks the explicit attribute.
+The distinction between varying and linear is mostly pragmatic, having to do with performance (see below).
+Using data-flow analysis, the optimizer can sometimes determine that a variable is linear even if it lacks the explicit attribute.

 A _linear_ expression can be more efficient than a _varying_ expression when